NetLogo/NW-Extension/README.md

 ![turtle][turtle] <tt>nw:distance-to <i>target-turtle</i></tt>

-![turtle][turtle] <tt>nw:weighted-distance-to <i>target-turtle weight-variable-name</i></tt>
+![turtle][turtle] <tt>nw:weighted-distance-to <i>target-turtle weight-variable</i></tt>

 Finds the shortest path to the target turtle and reports the total distance for this path, or false if no path exists in the current context.

 The `nw:distance-to` version of the primitive assumes that each link counts for a distance of one.
-The `nw:weighted-distance-to` version accepts a _weight-variable-name_ parameter, which must be **a string** naming the link variable to use as the weight of each link in distance calculations.
+The `nw:weighted-distance-to` version accepts a _weight-variable_ parameter, the link variable to use as the weight of each link in distance calculations (alternatively, it can be a string containing the variable name).
 The weights cannot be negative numbers.

 ##### Example: